 - They sent a poor cover letter.

-When the readers LIKED a candidate’s resume it was, in order of importance, because:
+When the readers pursued a candidate, it was because in order of importance:

-- They had experience that was relevant to the job at hand.
+- They had experience that was relevant to the job.

 - The readers liked the format of the applicant’s resume.

 - The applicant met the qualifications (things like education, etc.) for the job.

 BTW, if you want to learn even more about the types of resume information that prevent job rejection, click here.